claaslendt/muged/README.md

 # Machine Learning for Unsupervised Gait Event Detection

 This repository is dedicated to the research project 'Machine Learning for Unsupervised Gait Event Detection'.
-This project is supported by a fellowship of the German Academic Exchange  Service (DAAD) for Claas Lendt.
+This project is partially supported by a fellowship of the German Academic Exchange  Service (DAAD) for Claas Lendt.

 *All code and data for this research project will be added to this repository at a later stage of the project.*